 In 2007 Bea returned to University to study her Masters Degree in Educational and Developmental Psychology at Monash University.
 She had a particular interest in exploring further her understanding of the connection between body and mind.
 In 2012 Bea became a registered Educational and Developmental Psychologist with the Psychology Board of Australia.

 In 2014 Bea was fortunate enough to find herself living with her family in Paris.
 Here she was able to begin her training with Eric Franklin, in the Franklin Method.
 The Franklin Method is at the forefront of movement education.
 Its unique approach to teaching dynamic alignment, and how to move the body with maximum efficiency, is earning it world wide recognition across many disciplines (for example, Dance, Pilates, Yoga and Physiotherapy).
 It is now being taught all over the world including at the University of Vienna and the Juilliard School in New York.

-Nowadays Bea divides her time between her family, volunteering at her children’s school and kindergarten, teaching movement and her new sporting passion of distance running.
+Nowadays Bea divides her time between her family, teaching movement and her new sporting passion of distance running.
 She completed her first marathon in Paris in 2015, attributing the imagery skills she learnt during her Franklin Method training with getting her across the finish line.